Viestar/NarrArtive/README.md

 ### Languages

-- [ ]  Python, JavaScript, HTML and CSS
+- [x]  Python, JavaScript, HTML and CSS
-- [x]  Php, Javascript, HTML and CSS
+- [ ]  Php, Javascript, HTML and CSS

-> According to the back-end developer Sylvester,  Python is his mother tongue, so we will be using it for this project, no more discussion on languages.
+> According to the back-end developer Sylvester,  Python is his mother tongue, so i will be using it for this project, no more discussion on languages.
 >

 ### Frameworks

 - Backend
-    - [ ]  Django
+    - [x]  Django
-    - [x]  Laravel
+    - [ ]  Laravel

     > Basing on python, django is preferred framework, quickest way to production
     >
 - Front-end
-    - [ ]  React
+    - [x]  JavaScrip
-    - [x]  Flutter
+    - [ ]  Flutter

     > Sylvester the front-end developer has experience in JavaScript therefore React is preferred and could be easier for Sylvester to learn, Flutter requires learning a whole new language called Dart.
     >

 ### Database

-- [x]  MySQL
+- [ ]  MySQL
-- [ ]  PostgreSQL
+- [x]  PostgreSQL

-> Both designers have experience with MySQL but PostgreSQL is more compatible with Django, Strong support for complex queries, joins, and transactions.
+> The designer has experience with MySQL but PostgreSQL is more compatible with Django, Strong support for complex queries, joins, and transactions.
 Proven reliability and data integrity Sylvester will have to learn this technology.
 >

 ### Authentication and Authorization